 The aim of conceptual article is to consider the available literature regarding associations between the role of vested interests and its impacts on anti-corruption measures in Indonesia.
-Research focusing on vested interests as a side-effect of political-economic reforms in the Indonesian context is limited, although there are extensive studies regarding the impact of neo-liberal reforms consisted of democratization, market liberalization institutional reforms on the effectiveness of anti-corruption approaches in developing countries.
+Research focusing on vested interests as a side-effect of political-economic reform the Indonesian context is limited, although there are extensive endies regarding the impact of neo-liberal reforms consisted democratization, market liberalization and institutional reforms on the effectiveness of anti-corruption approaches in developing countries.
 Indonesia is one of the developing countries applying neo-liberal reforms expected to curb corruption more effectively.
 Because vested interests are very persistent and likely to be more influential to the anti-graft approaches during the transitional periods in Indonesia, there is a need to understand the ways in which the vested interests work.
-The key outcome of this article is to highlight the need to better understand how the persistent corrupt forces have created an unpredictable and uncertain future of Indonesia's anti-graft agenda.
-Recommendations for future research regarding associations between the role of vested interests and effective or ineffectiveness of anti-corruption machines are provided to stimulate more empirical attention to this area to support Indonesia to create more transparent and accountable politicobusiness environment.
+The evolution of this article is to highlight the need to better understand how the persistent corrupt forces have created an unpredictable and uncertain future of Indonesia's anti-graft agenda. associations between the role of vested interests and effective or ineffectiveness of anti-corruption machines the provided to stimulate more empirical attention to this area to support Indonesia to create more transparent and accountable politicobusiness environment.